 You wander through the exciting bustle of various tents, shops and stalls, each showing off their wares.
 Delicious, hot and ready foods; jewelry and toys; performers and more all shouting out their revelry in celebration of Princess Rhoan.
 But you’re only a digital visitor; such physical goods wouldn’t have much worth to you.
-Instead, you duck into a cozy little tent where a slightly-older-than-middle-aged shopkeeper is polishing a detailed metal sign that reads “DIGITAL GOODS - FREE TO USE”.
+Instead, you duck into a cozy little tent where a shopkeeper is polishing a detailed metal sign that reads “DIGITAL DECORATIONS - FREE TO USE!”.
+The old fairy shopkeeper Seline and her young apprentice Sprig beckon you into the shop in their tent.

 You awkwardly look at the various shelves inside the stall, and then ask if everything is really and truly free.
 The answer of course is yes: You can save and use any of these graphics with no credit necessary.
-And why?
-Because it’s within a virtual world, and a response to one.
-The most egregious thing about virtual worlds online has always been monetization.
+It is simply because this place exists in response to the very framework of virtual worlds- and the most egregious thing about virtual worlds is their aggressive monetization.
+But this land is far kinder than the ones of my childhood.

-Even if my beloved Bella Sara was more playable than most sites without a paid element (at least to my memory- even without any redeemed cards you could care for a default horse named Peter in the stables, as well as a foal assigned to you by the site), it was still there.
+Even if my beloved Bella Sara was more playable than most sites without a paid element (at least to my memory- even without any redeemed cards you could care for a default horse named Peter in the stables, as well as a foal assigned to you by the site, and of course play all the games), it was still there.
 You needed a premium currency known as “Horseshoes” to buy more things for your cottage and other things on the site.
 You could gain these by purchasing the cards, or, if I recall correctly, buying directly on the site.
 I remember covetously asking my parents to buy more- this is the emotional manipulation on which these sites thrive.
 By inciting jealousy, yearning, and systems of class, online games could make more money by praying on the emotions of the players- though, being a single player game, Bella Sara never quite had the digital classism issue.
-For a current day example, Star Stable is one of the few still-running horse games and it is particularly egregious about its monetization.
+For a current day example, Star Stable is one of the few still-running horse games and it is particularly egregious.
 Even when paying for the highest tier of membership, the player must have premium currency to purchase new horses- which is the reason I have never played this game, despite it having the level of interactibility and immersion I crave.

 This project is about using nostalgia for something constructive, but so is the Web Revival.
 And throughout my time in this subculture, I’ve been in awe of its sharing culture.
 Web Revival spaces are filled with sites linking to each other, making things for others to use, sharing resources and graphics, and more.
 There’s such a strong sense of community and passion when I browse through things like button makers, link pages, or curated sites filled with graphics.
 It’s beautiful, and a stark contrast to these ideas of “digital commodities” and their arbitrary scarcity.
 Virtual Worlds were arguably the original ancestor of the failed “metaverse” craze, which would have taken this hypermonetized digital commodity concept to its inevitable, deeply cynical conclusion.